-Cut two 5in squares of printed cotton and place right sides together.
+2. Cut two five inch squares of printed cotton and place right sides together.
 Place the bird shape on the wrong side of one piece of fabric and draw carefully round it, marking where the opening will be.
 Take a piece of contrasting fabric for the bird’s tummy insert and draw around that template on the back of the fabric.
 Cut out leaving a 1/4in seam allowance.

-Thread a large-eyed needle with a 10in length of baker’s twine and draw it through the top of the bird’s head.
+8. Thread a large-eyed needle with a ten inches length of baker’s twine and draw it through the top of the bird’s head.
 Remove the needle and tie the twine in a small knot.
 Tie another knot at the top of the twine for hanging the bird.

 Helen Philipps’ love of needlecraft led her to creating original designs, including patchwork and quilting, and she also writes a popular craft blog : helenphilipps.blogspot.co.uk